rafael-santiago/tulip/doc/MANUAL.md

 ![Sample of my mess direct from my desk](https://github.com/rafael-santiago/tulip/blob/master/etc/draft.jpg)

-According to the **Figure 1** is possible to see that I like to use arrows to express bending cases and tilde to vibrato cases and also the way how the chords are expressed in this kind of notation.
+According to the **Figure 1** is possible to see that I like to use arrows for expressing bends and tilde for vibrato issues and also the way how the chords are expressed in this kind of notation.
 However, on ``Tulip`` these things are a little bit more structured.
-Nevertheless, this is the base for the Language discussed here.
+Nevertheless, this is the basis of the Language discussed here.

 ### Understanding my versioning

 I use this software since ``2005`` when I had written its first version.
 Here in this code repository you have a reincarnation of the main idea.
-The major differences that I would highlight are some changes in the ``DSL``, the new processors addition and a new user's manual.
+The major differences that I would highlight are some changes in the ``DSL``, the new processors and a new user's manual.
 The code was re-written from the scratch too but I will not annoy you with ``Compilers Theory``.
 Take it easy, by now you are safe.

 Since ``2005`` I had done two major improvements on this project.
 So the first version (``v1``) brought the basic Language definition and its text output producing.
 After I added a tiny ``MIDI`` processor which was able to filter the main ideas from an input song translating it as a ``Tulip code``.
 I called it ``v2``.
 What I could learned from ``v2`` is that parse ``MIDI`` files is painful.
 It is astonishing how people do not follow any standard...
 We have several sub-standards (depending on the manufacturers) inside the main standard and it is such a mess.
-Now the current version is ``v3``.
+Now the current version is ``v4``.
 This version brings a ``postscript`` and ``PDF`` processor in addition to the standard ``plain-text`` processor.
-The ``MIDI`` processor is still not integrated in ``v3``.
-Maybe ``v4``.
+The ``MIDI`` processor is still not integrated in ``v4``.
+Maybe ``v5``.

 Then, here is the main versioning idea: